 The Healthcare Demand Grant is designed to assist new, enrolling students who are pursuing education in a healthcare program.
 There is no application process and all newly enrolled students are reviewed for eligibility.

 Grant Amount:

 Grant amounts vary by program.
 See the term sheet for each program for more information.

-Grant Deadline for non-clinical programs: April 22, 2024
+Grant Deadline: April 22, 2024